 In all classes, the work done at home should be within the capabilities of the child and will be covering a variety of the Experiences and Outcomes in different curricular areas.
-The right sort of encouragement and help at home in invaluable.
+The right sort of encouragement and help at home is invaluable.
 If at any time you are unsure about what is expected from a homework task, please just contact the school.

-We do not want homework ever to become a stressful event.
-Likewise if your child refuses to do their homework, despite your best efforts, please bring this up with the class teacher.
+We do not want Homework to ever become a stressful event or cause friction in a household.
+Likewise, if your child refuses to do their homework, despite your best efforts, please bring this up with the class teacher.